Jimputinfn/Jimputinfn/README.md

 - 👋 Hi, I’m @Jimputinfn
-- 👀 I’m interested in modding
+- 👀 I’m interested in Developing

-- 🌱 I’m currently learning ...
+- 📫 How to reach me

-- 📫 How to reach me ...
+- Discord: Jimputin or Jimputin#7770

 <!---
 Jimputinfn/Jimputinfn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.